A Light in Your Stormy Sea

 Eight days after Caleb’s injury, I had to leave him at home because of a planned speaking engagement.
 During my time away, my other two sons also experienced athletic injuries, and my younger brother was hospitalized after a heart attack.
 My stress was welling up like a tidal wave.

 When friends asked, “How are you?”
 I didn’t know how to answer.
 Then I read Psalm 30:5, “Weeping may tarry for the night, but joy comes with the morning.”
 JOY!
 That’s what I needed.
 I immediately went on a joy hunt.
 I read Nehemiah 8:10, “The joy of the Lord is your strength,” and kept following the well-lit path of joy verses.
 I printed them, studied them, and hung them around my home.
 Joy became my lighthouse of hope, an anchor in a storm that lasted three years.

 Since the day I found hope in the Psalms, I answer “How are you?” with “Choosing joy!”
 I encourage you to do the same and see how God multiplies the light as you share your hope and praise Him.

-Pam Farrel is an international speaker and author of 45 books, including her newest Bible study co-authored with Jean E. Jones and Karla Dornacher: Discovering Hope in the Psalms.
+Pam Farrel is a contributing author of Just Between Us, an international speaker and author of 45 books, including her newest Bible study co-authored with Jean E. Jones and Karla Dornacher: Discovering Hope in the Psalms.
 Pam and her husband Bill direct Love-Wise, a ministry to enrich, educate and encourage people’s most vital relationships.